ACTCollaboration/DR4_DR5_Notebooks/ReadMe.md

 ## This repository allows users to run and access the map-manipulation library Pixell and run the Jupyter notebook tutorials associated with Data Release 4.

 ACT's Data Release 4 includes intensity and polarization maps covering close to half the sky as well as a variety of other data products.
 These data products are described in some detail in the Python Notebook Tutorials presented here.
 The tutorials also introduce users to the Plate Carree maps used for the ACT data products as well as the python library, Pixell, used to handle the maps.

+The full list of ACT DR4 data products can be found on LAMBDA [here](https://lambda.gsfc.nasa.gov/product/act/).

+For questions or comments pertaining to these notebooks please reach out to our help desk at act_notebooks@googlegroups.com.

 ## Installing and Running the Notebooks

-There are two options for running the notebook set: a completely local installation, along with a local download of required data, or a fully-containerized installation via Docker, which installs all dependencies.
-In the latter case, users must still download required data.
+There are two options for building and running this repo: a completely local installation, along with a local download of required data, or a fully-containerized installation via Docker, which installs all dependencies.
+In the latter case, users must still manually download required data.
 We provide instructions for either case.
+We assume you are running >= Python 3.6 as your default `python` version in your environment.

 ---